Buddy LeRoux: Boston Red Sox general partner

 By 1977, LeRoux was wealthy enough to assemble a group of investors seeking to purchase the Red Sox from the estate of longtime owner Tom Yawkey, who had died in 1976.
-Yawkey's widow, Jean, had served as owner and president during much of the 1976 season.
+Yawkey's widow, Jean, had been owner and president during much of the 1976 season.

 With the backing of Rogers Badgett, a Kentucky-based coal magnate, LeRoux put together a 30-share limited partnership and then recruited Red Sox vice president Haywood Sullivan, one of Mrs. Yawkey's favorites among her husband's employees, as a member of his syndicate.
+On September 29, 1977, Mrs. Yawkey announced the team's sale to LeRoux and Sullivan's ownership group for $15 million.
+However, a lawsuit brought by an unsuccessful bidder for the Red Sox unearthed serious flaws in the sale agreement.
+The New York Times reported on November 20, 1977, that LeRoux and Sullivan had largely managed to gain 52 percent of the franchise due to an $8 million loan from Boston's State Street Bank, and that each man had each invested only $100,000 of their own capital in the deal.

-When the American League initially rejected the purchase in 1978, Mrs. Yawkey herself joined the LeRoux-Sullivan bid as a third general partner.
-The restructured bid was approved by the American League on May 23, 1978.
-Jean Yawkey became team president, with LeRoux as executive vice president and head of business operations.
-Sullivan became general manager and head of baseball operations.
+On December 8, American League owners voted 11–3 to reject the proposed purchase.
+Over the next five months, both the terms of the sale and LeRoux' ownership group were restructured.
+Mrs. Yawkey, who had originally been a limited partner in the group, re-invested in the Red Sox and joined the LeRoux-Sullivan bid as a third general partner.
+The revamped bid, now valued at $20.5 million, was approved by the American League on May 23, 1978.
+Mrs. Yawkey's renewed prominence and role with the team were reflected when she was reappointed club president, with LeRoux as executive vice president and head of business operations.
+Sullivan became executive vice president, general manager and head of baseball operations.
 At one point, LeRoux and Badgett controlled an estimated 42 percent of Red Sox stock.